hyperfield/pyappexec/README.md

 ### PyAppExec Installer

 PyAppExec ships with an optional Qt-based installer that can scaffold a launcher/INI for an existing Python project.
-Build it via `cmake --build build --target pyappexec_installer` (or leave `-DBUILD_INSTALLER=ON`, which is the default).
+Build it via `cmake --build build --parallel --target pyappexec_installer` (or leave `-DBUILD_INSTALLER=ON`, which is the default).
 The installer allows you to:

 - Browse to a Python project root and auto-detect the entry point and requirements file.
 - Pick an application name and the name of the copied launcher binary (the PyAppExec executable is copied and renamed accordingly).
+- On macOS, optionally provide a high-resolution PNG/ICNS icon (otherwise the default PyAppExec icon is used) and the installer will bake it into the generated `.app` bundle.
 - Generate a starter `pyappexec.ini` for Linux/Windows/macOS with the common defaults (including the “hide GUI after successful runs” flag).
-- Open the generated INI in your default editor so you can tweak paths before shipping.
+- Open the generated INI in your default editor so you can tweak paths before shipping (the installer simply provides a solid baseline).

+**Packaging the installer as a macOS `.app`**

+- Run `./scripts/package_installer_app.sh` to produce `dist/PyAppExec_Installer.<version>.<arch>.app`.
+The script rebuilds the installer binary, converts the iconset under `resources/icons/macos/`, copies Qt frameworks/plugins via `macdeployqt`, and performs an ad-hoc `codesign` so the bundle launches without Gatekeeper warnings.
+Set `CODESIGN_IDENTITY` if you need to sign with a real certificate.
+- Distribute `PyAppExec_Installer…app` directly to customers.
+When they launch it, they can browse to their Python project, (optionally) supply an icon, and the installer will drop the PyAppExec launcher + `pyappexec.ini` alongside the project, ready for redistribution on Linux, Windows, or macOS.

 ### Quick start (bundling your Python app)